sriharsha8991/My_SQL/README.md

 # My_SQL
-> The MYSQL Interview_prep folder consists of all my interview prepartion which is on going Go and have a look at it, ** Every folder has its own read me for more information**
+> The MYSQL Interview_prep folder consists of all my interview prepartion which is on going Go and have a look at it, **Every folder has its own read me for more information.**

 **file info**
 > **Over view of basic sql.sql**